Pandoors/Edmonds-Karp-Maxflow-Algorithm/README.md

   [ [vertex, weight], [vertex, weight], [vertex, weight], ... ]
   ]
 ```
-Every line represents a node, starting at 0.
+Every line represents a node, starting from 0.
 In brackets for nth node,
 there are nodes that are connected to this nth node, where - because graph is oriented -
 edges are "coming out" of this nth node and poiniting to all nodes in brackets.
 If there is no edges starting at a node, we simply leave "[]" brackets.
+Also at second position
+in [vertex, weight] bracket we pass weight

 Example:
 ```python